bryanjhv/ruby2go/README.md

 ## Usage

-Just search the [Marketplace](https://marketplace.firefox.com) for "Ruby2Go".
+This application is comming soon to an app store near you.
+Once released, be sure to search for "Ruby2Go".

 ## Contributing